HarshRParmar/Python_Arithmetic/README.md

 # Python_Arithmetic
-All possible arithmetic operations using Gemini code create prompts
+All possible arithmetic operations using GenAI prompts

 #The code currently uses the following Gemini (Model: Thinking with 3 Pro)  & CoPuilot Thinking prompt.